 Capitalism is evolving.
-The Internet has allowed anyone with wireless access to establish their own business on the web, often giving bigger companies a run for their money.
+The Internet, like the one offered by ADSL broadband suppliers, has allowed anyone with wireless access to establish their own business on the web, often giving bigger companies a run for their money.
 And creative ideas abound, none more in these three companies, each challenging the current fashion industry paradigms with thoughtful projects that turn last-century thinking on its head.

 CHALLENGE: Conventional Silk’s Cruel and Wasteful Practices